 use the health care system for their conditions."

 4) "The trial results have been presented at

 the International Congress of lymphology meeting in

 medical literature now the study is complete."

 New deal sees Flinders team conduct

 trials for Taiwanese company, Hsin Ten (HTE).

-Equipment trials come
+trials come up trumps.

 University Clinical Trial Results